pgawle/room-nr-1/README.md

 To get plugin to work.
 Copied from example project.
 Restart GODOT.

 In order to menu to work klick to "play" but "movie play"

+## Escoria tips

+Esc script needs to consists real TAB signs, not just spaces.

+ESCInteractionLocation is needed for interaction to work.
+Player needs to know where to move to start interaction.
+It might be not needed when TK (telekinesis) option is used. ex. :pickup | TK

+In order to use item with something you need to set "Combine when selected action is in" on ESCItem.